Mosquito Identification & Prevention

 Mosquitoes are small flies that have the knack for driving people crazy.
 They swarm in large numbers, bite, and leave behind red itchy welts.
 An interesting fact about mosquitoes is that only the females bite; males only feed on plant nectar.
 While the females also feed on plant nectar, they also require blood meals to create healthy eggs.

 Mosquitoes have an elongated oval shape, are brown or black, and some may have white markings.
 They have two scale-covered wings that create a buzzing sound as they fly and six very long thin legs.
+There are many ways to keep mosquitoes away from your Oahu yard, and professional pest control can be the best way to do so.

 Are mosquitoes dangerous?